+IsoGel is a trademark of Lonza Group or its subsidiaries.
 GelBond and GelStar are trademarks of FMC Corporation.
 Wratten is a trademark of Eastman Kodak.
-SYBR and SYPRO are trademarks of Molecular Probes, Inc. All other trademarks herein are marks of the Lonza Group or its affiliates.
+SYBR and SYPRO are trademarks of Molecular Probes.
+Inc.

 ©2007 Lonza Rockland, Inc.

 All Rights Reserved.